Metopic synostosis diagnosis

 Metopic synostosis treatment

 Where the triangular deformity is sufficiently severe, surgical correction by a Fronto-orbital advancement (FOA) is performed between 6-12 months of age.
 Any further surgery after infancy in this condition is uncommon.
-Further details of the surgery and aftercare are available on the Australian Craniofacial Unit (ACFU) website.
+Further details of the surgery and aftercare are available on the Cleft and Craniofacial SA (C&CSA) website.

 Long term follow-up until skeletal maturity is routine to monitor neuro-development and forehead shape and form.